skipperkongen/declarative-cartography/improvements/constraint_specific/visibility.md

 ## Postgres bit stuff

 Use bit-vector to keep tally of records with minimum zoom-level defined.
-This is used to compute a the highest (smaller numerical value) record that should be considered for intersection test.
+This is used to compute a the highest (smaller numerical value) record that could have its zoom-level defined.

 ```sql
 CREATE TABLE test (a BIT(10));